 Operators consume, transform, and produce data.
 For instance, a query produces data from a connector that is transformed and consumed by other operators.

 Finally, an exchange transfers the data between different nodes for the various stages of the query.

-The central reason why you should implement Apache Presto in your cloud computing stack
+The central reason why you should implement Presto in your cloud computing stack

-Now that we have a comprehensive understanding of Apache Presto and its architecture and core concepts, let’s consider the fundamental reason why you should implement Apache Presto in your cloud computing stack.
+Now that we have a comprehensive understanding of Presto and its architecture and core concepts, let’s consider the fundamental reason why you should implement Presto in your cloud computing stack.